 So the day Jesus died was both the preparation day of the Passover and the preparation day of a high Sabbath, the First Day of Unleavened Bread.
 It was the day the Passover lambs were slaughtered in preparation for the Feast.
 And Passover, in this context, IS a Sabbath, the First Day of Unleavened Bread, just as it was in Joshua 5!
-That day is the Passover Sabbath.
+We might call it the Passover Sabbath.